 Balance up everything you pay out for your credit card against cheaper deals in the market.
 Compare this figure to the amount you save by receiving the rewards and you’ll be able to work out if you’re really getting the deal you thought.

 Not all Rewards are a Waste of Time

 There are some reward schemes which are worthwhile but only if you’re going to use what’s on offer.
-Cashback reward schemes often offer the greatest value as there’s no restrictions on how and when you can use your rewards.
+Cashback reward schemes often offer the greatest value as there are no restrictions on how and when you can use your rewards.